MarvinLer/pypownet/README.md

 ### Instructions:
 #### Step 1: Install Octave

-First, Octave >= 4.0.6 needs to be installed.
-To install Octave on Ubuntu >= 14.04:
+To install Octave >= 4.0.0 on Ubuntu >= 14.04:
 ```
 sudo add-apt-repository ppa:octave/stable
 sudo apt-get update
 sudo apt-get install octave
 ```
+If Octave is already installed on your machine, ensure that its version from `octave --version` is higher than 4.0.0.

 #### Step 2: Install Python3.6
 ```